lgw2/lgw2.github.io/_teaching/cscix32-spring-2024/paper_presentations.md

 A schedule of presenters is available on Moodle.

+During presentations, all non-presenting students should have all electronics closed and give the presenters their full attention.
+You aren't being tested on this material, so there is no need to take notes.

 Grades are out of 10 points as follows.
 If the post-presentation reflections indicate that all group members did not contribute an equal amount, a multiplier (< 1) may be applied to some group members' scores.
 * 2 points for the draft of leading the class during the Friday meeting with Lucy